iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/vector.rst

     git pull upstream week3

-You should see the following output:
+If you see the following output:

 .. image:: ../../../img/egm722/week3/pull_upstream.png
     :width: 600